-Once there are requests in an audit there are a few ways to map evidence to the request and manage its completion.
+There are a few ways to map evidence to Request Items and manage its completion.

 - Map requests to internal controls to have Comply automatically suggest evidence for the request

 - Use policies are evidence by mapping the policy to the request